jfspencer/memory/README.md

-### Bugs
+### Next Steps
-- second tap required after a match is found
+- wire up effects middleware (redux-saga) to
+    - handle auto hiding of two mismatched cards
+    - display congrats message when the last pair is found and reset the game
+- multi-player
+    - local
+    - remote

+## BOILERPLATE README
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts